TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 https://pl.wikiquote.org/wiki/Ksi%C4%99ga_Koheleta

 “give a man a gun and he can rob a bank, but give a man a bank, and he can rob the world.”

+"Initiative is doing the right thing without being told." – Victor Hugo

 ---